mynl/aggregate/doc/2_user_guides/DecL/010_Aggregate.rst

 Coverage expressed concisely in words on a Dec page is often incomplete and is hard to program.
 Consider

-    A trucking policy with a premium of 5000, a limit of 1000, and a retention 50.
+    A trucking policy with a premium of 5000, a limit of 1000, and a deductible of 50.

 To estimate the distribution of aggregate loss outcomes for this policy, the actuary must: